gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 {}
 ```

-After this, we need to modify the `InstTracker.py` for the new `GlobalInstTracker` and the modified `LocalInstTracker`
+After this, we need to modify the `InstTracker.py` for the new `GlobalInstTracker` and the modified `LocalInstTracker`.

 ---